BahmanTahayori/nuts-ml/docs/html/_sources/tutorial/example.rst.txt

   0: <ndarray> shape:32x32x3 dtype:uint8 range:20-255
   1: <int> 9

-As described, sample column 0 contains RGB images of shape 32x32x3 with values in range 0 to 255 and the class labels in column 1 are integers.

 .. note::

-  The standard format for image data in **nuts-ml** is Numpy arrays of shape ``(h,w,3)`` for RGB images.
-Also supported are gray-scale images ``(h,w)`` and RGBA images ``(h,w,4)``.
-Image readers will return images in these formats, image viewers expect these image formats, and batchers will convert to different shapes to build mini-batches if necessary.
+  The standard formats for image data in **nuts-ml** are Numpy arrays of shape ``(h,w,3)`` for RGB images, ``(h,w)`` for gray-scale images and ``(h,w,4)`` for RGBA image.

 Training
 --------

-We will introduce the code for the network training in small, simplified pieces before showing the complete training example later.
-We start by creating the network and loading the sample data
+We will introduce the code for the network training in short, simplified pieces before showing the complete code later.
+First, let us create the network and load the sample data using the functions introduced above

 .. code:: Python

   network = create_network()
   train_samples, val_samples = load_samples()

-Having a network and samples we could now train the network (for one epoch) with the following **nuts-flow**
+Having a network and samples we can now train the network (for one epoch) with the following **nuts-flow**

 .. code:: Python